 Water-reactive substances are materials that react violently with water.
 These reactions can generate heat, steam, and explosive gases.
 Common examples of water-reactive substances include sodium metal, potassium metal, and magnesium metal.

-When working with water-reactive substances, it is important to take precautions to prevent accidents and injuries.
+Taking precautions to prevent accidents and injuries is essential when working with water-reactive substances.
 Some basic safety measures include:

 By following these safety measures, employers can help ensure their workers are safe when working with water-reactive substances.